CMT Research and Support Organizations in Canada

 Then there’s the Hereditary Neuropathy Foundation’s CMT community site and forum where you can search out people who have shared their location.

-Like the CMTA, the HNF is an American organization, but there is a related, Vancouver-based entity, HNF Canada, whose website I stumbled upon once.
+Like the CMTA, the HNF is an American organization, but there is also a related Vancouver-based entity, HNF Canada, whose website I stumbled upon once.
 The HNF’s founder, Allison Moore, told me “HNF Canada is a tax-exempt organization to raise funds for research.
 It was started by a family in Vancouver, and usually the funds HNF Canada raises are directed to the US-based HNF’s research university partners or a specific CMT research project that supports transnational therapies for CMT.”

 That’s great, but sadly there is not much CMT-focused research in Canada or anything like “CMT Centers of Excellence,” although these have spread now to three European countries as well as Australia.